Drubaloo/Weather-Dashboard/README.md

 ## Update Note (Feb 5, 2020)
 - Updated JS to have a working prototype

+## Update Note (Feb 7, 2020)
+- Updated JS to have full functionality

 ## I love getting feedback and support! 🎆🎇🎈